Shakthivelms8/dp-420-cosmos-db-dev/instructions/20-sdk-regions.md

 1. **Save** the **script.cs** code file.

-## Configure the .NET SDK with a preferred region list
+### Task 4: Configure the .NET SDK with a preferred region list

 The **CosmosClientOptions** class includes a property to configure the list of regions you would like to connect to with the SDK.
 The list is ordered by failover priority, attempting to connect to each region in the order that you configure.